 At Christ’s physical Second Coming to earth, the remaining unconverted Jews will finally recognize Jesus of Nazareth as their Messiah; they will repent with mourning (Zech.
 12:9-14); and they will be saved (Rom.
 11:25-26).
 This will be followed by a Millennial Age of reconstruction and healing (Isaiah 65:20-25), in which the Jews will figure prominently, with Jesus ruling from Jerusalem.
 And it should be mentioned that just as the Lord’s Supper memorializes the death of Christ, the Jews will also memorialize his death with sacrifices at the Temple during the Millennium.
 (See, for example, Ezek.
 45:17, Isa.
 66:20-23, Zech.
 14:16-21, Mal.
 3:1-4.)

 At the end of the Millennium, God will briefly release the devil, who will again attract followers, and whip up a new attack on Israel; but, like the enemies who came against Jerusalem at Armageddon a thousand years earlier, this new crop of enemies will also be doomed to failure.
 Regarding their destruction: I believe it is actually their angry, disappointed, resentful leader the devil who will kill them, not God (Rev. 20:7-9).
+The devil is the killer, not God (John 10:10); the devil has the power of death, not God (Hebrews 2:14).
 GOD DOES NOT KILL.
+Death is an enemy of God—not a tool of God!—which will eventually be defeated.
+1 Corinthians 15:26.
 (Please see “Is God Violent, or Nonviolent?”)

-Then comes Judgment; the remedial lake of fire (which will be the death of death); the gradual emptying of that lake as its occupants choose to come out of it and go through the open gates of the City to take the free water of life offered within; and then our graduation together to a blissful eternity of unimaginably great joy and adventure with the Lord:
+Then comes Judgment; the remedial, age-during, lake of fire (“the second death,” which will be the death of death); the gradual emptying of that lake as each of its occupants outside the gates eventually chooses to come out of that lake and go through the always open gates of the City (Rev. 21:25) to take the free water of life offered within (Rev. 22:17); and then our graduation together from this temporal classroom to a blissful eternity of unimaginably great joy and adventure with the Lord:

 1 Corinthians 2:9